 - Heat resistant tape: This is optional, I didn’t have it and I made the project work, BUT I think that using tape would have made it so much easier!

-- The Design: I set a project that is FREE for you to use if you have a Design Space subscription because it used Elemis from their library.
-I this kind that If I hade more sheets to work with, I would have just welded the colors together, so that they would stay in place, but in order to save material, I cut all pieces separated and assemble them in the blanket.
+- The Design: I set a project that is FREE for you to use if you have a Design Space subscription because it used elements from their library.
+I did this to save material.
+If I had more sheets to work with, I would have just welded the colors together, so that they would stay in place, but this way, we can save material by cutting all pieces separated and assemble them in the blanket.

 Notes about this project